Sir Henry Morris, 1st Baronet: Early career

 Morris was the son of William Morris, surgeon from Petworth, Sussex.
 After his education at Epsom College and University College, London (BA 1863, MA 1870), he entered Guy's Hospital where, after graduating M.B., he became first a house surgeon and then the Resident Medical Officer.
 In 1870 he was appointed Surgical Registrar at the Middlesex Hospital, in 1871 Assistant Surgeon and Surgeon to the Out-Patient Department and from 1872-1881 Lecturer in Anatomy.
 From 1879 to 1889 he was Consulting Surgeon to the hospital.

 Publications in anatomy

-His time as lecturer in Anatomy led to some of his most distinguished publications, the first of which was The Anatomy of the Joints of Man (8 volumes, 43 plates, 1879; 8th American edition, Philadelphia, 1925).
+Morris's time as lecturer in Anatomy led to some of his most distinguished publications, the first of which was The Anatomy of the Joints of Man (8 volumes, 43 plates, 1879; 8th American edition, Philadelphia, 1925).
 He later became the editor of the 1893 work, A Treatise on Human Anatomy.
 Morris himself was the author of "The Articulations" section, with other contemporaries contributing the rest.
 Even after his death, the work was published for quite some time.